ATNoG/ml-meta-perf/assets/docs/08-limitations.md

 Spearman does not enter any of this.
 It sits between 0.63 and 0.73 for every predictor and every baseline on this corpus, including a constant, and the two sides here differ by 0.003.

-## Model descriptors are thin, and one of them is asserted
+## Model descriptors are thin, and five of them are asserted

 The five model features the corpus originally shipped captured 63% of what model identity explains.
 That gap is what the asserted ordinals were added to close, and they close most of